-Naglazyme (galsulfase) is indicated for patients with Mucopolysaccharidosis VI (MPS VI, Maroteaux-Lamy syndrome).
-Naglazyme has been shown to improve walking and stair-climbing capacity.
+NAGLAZYME is a hydrolytic lysosomal glycosaminoglycan (GAG)-specific enzyme indicated for patients with Mucopolysaccharidosis VI (MPS VI; Maroteaux-Lamy syndrome).
+NAGLAZYME has been shown to improve walking and stair-climbing capacity (1).

 Naglazyme Dosage and Administration